rmetzler/NoSQL-for-Dependable-Systems/README.md

 Read optimized systems will use R = 1, while write optimized systems use W = 1.

-Cassandra is able to run in application specific  N / W / R conﬁguration.
+Cassandra is able to run in application specific N / W / R configuration.
 This helps Cassandra to recover from transient and permanent failures.

 ## Products